vincentekt/CarND-Traffic-Sign-Classifier-Project/README.md

 ![image](resources/Class_Set_Percentage.png)

 From the graph above we can see that, the composition of different classes across different sets of data, i.e.: train, valid and test.
-This is telling us that the validation and test accuracies reflect the quality of learning done by the model.
+Since the composition ratio is quite consistent across different classes, the validation and test accuracies can rightfully translates into the quality of learning done by the model.

 ### Design and Test a Model Architecture